jruwaard/aph_ema_handbook/docs/activity.md

 data are used to study circadian rhythms in activity.
 Several approaches exist to combine the X, Y, Z measurements into a single meaningful metric.
-Two popular metrics are the 'Signal Vector Magnitude' (SVM) and the 'Euclidian Norm Minus One' (ENMO).
+Two popular metrics are the 'Signal Vector Magnitude' (SVM) and the 'Euclidean Norm Minus One' (ENMO).
 Validation studies suggest that ENMO should be the preferred metric [@VanHeest2014; @VanHeest2015], although recent findings also suggest that alternative metrics should perhaps be considered when sedentary and light activities are of interest [@Bai2016].

 SVM and ENMO are closely related.
-SVM is the magnitude of the raw tri-axials signals (the Euclidian distance in the three-dimensional space), i.e. *SVM = sqrt(x^2 + y^2 + z^2)*.
+SVM is the magnitude of the raw tri-axial signals (the Euclidean distance in the three-dimensional space), i.e. *SVM = sqrt(x^2 + y^2 + z^2)*.
 ENMO is the corrected SVM: the vector magnitude remaining after removing one Earth Standard Gravitational unit (1g = 9.81 m/s^2), i.e. *ENMO = SVM - 1*.
 The metrics can, in principle, be calculated for